zhdonghd/miniView/README.md

-An interesting web plugin !
+miniView.js - An interesting web plugin !
 --------------

-I offer you a web plugin based on jquery that make a mini view of a element on your page.
+I offer you a web plugin based on jquery that make a mini view of an element on your page.

 support
 --------------